-We sincerely thank CA. Atul Kumar Gupta, President and CA. Nihar Niranjan Jambusaria, Vice-President, ICAI for their encouragement to the initiatives of the GST & Indirect Taxes Committee.
-We express our gratitude for the untiring effort of CA. Abhishek Agarwal who has shared his intellectual expertise and CA. Shaikh Abdul Samad Ahmad for reviewing this publication.
-We place on record the services and unstinted support provided by the Secretariat of the Committee.
+We sincerely thank CA. Nihar N Jambusaria, President, ICAI and CA. (Dr.) Debashis Mitra, Vice-President, ICAI for the encouragement and support extended by them to the various initiatives of the GST & Indirect Taxes Committee.
+We express our gratitude for the efforts of CA. Abhishek Agarwal in revising the Handbook.
+We would also like to thank the members of our Committee who have always been part of all our endeavors.
+Last, but not the least, I commend the efforts made by the Secretariat of the Committee in providing the requisite technical and administrative assistance.